OnkarBhattacharya/PortfolioForge/README.md

 - **Data Provenance**: Data used for AI content generation is sourced directly from the user's own provided information (CV, LinkedIn data), ensuring traceability and relevance.
 We do not use user data to train our models.

 ### **4. Continuous Security & Compliance Monitoring**
+- **Structured Logging**: All server-side operations and errors are captured using a structured logger, preparing the application for integration with monitoring and alerting services like Google Cloud Logging or Sentry.
-- **Regular Audits**: We have a plan for periodic reviews of our Firebase Security Rules, application dependencies (to mitigate supply-chain risks), and data handling practices.
+- **Regular Audits**: We have a plan for periodic reviews of our Firebase Security Rules, application dependencies, and data handling practices.
-- **Secure Development Lifecycle**: Our testing framework, including unit, integration, and E2E tests, forms a critical part of our development process, helping to catch potential security regressions before they reach production.
+- **Secure Development Lifecycle**: Our testing framework forms a critical part of our development process, helping to catch potential security regressions before they reach production.

 ## Key Implemented Features